adobe/balance-text/README.md

 ## Requirements
 BalanceText does not have any dependencies.
-BalanceText is designed to run in most common browsers.
+BalanceText is designed to run in most modern browsers.

 ## Development
 ### Linting
-Make sure the code passes JSLint
+Make sure the code passes ESLint

 ```
 npm run lint